ilkemerogul/HackerRank_Challenges/README.md

-# hackerrank
+# Hackerrank
-Solutions for Hackerrank challenges in Java.
+This repository includes solutions for Hackerrank challenges.